Derwent Heritage Trail - Matlock to Derby (★★★★☆)

 | Cromford Mills |

-But I cannot linger too long, and head on across the road to join the start of the Cromford Canal.
+I myself instead soon head on across the road, to join the start of the Cromford Canal.

 | Cromford Canal |